Mick Jagger-produced documentary on James Brown to air on HBO

-LOS ANGELES (Reuters) - Premium cable network HBO said on Thursday it had acquired the rights to a Mick Jagger-produced documentary on soul singer James Brown and would air the film on Oct.
+LOS ANGELES, Sept 4 (Reuters) - Premium cable network HBO said on Thursday it had acquired the rights to a Mick Jagger-produced documentary on soul singer James Brown and would air the film on Oct.
 27.

 “Mr. Dynamite: The Rise of James Brown” features rare and unseen footage of Brown, dubbed the “Godfather of Soul,” and follows his evolution from a rhythm and blues frontman in the 1950s to a funk and soul solo artist in the 1960s and 1970s.